 Most of us are usually cooking right up to the final hour and then re-heating as we pull out food.
 If there are dishes piled up in the sink, this will only add to the panic when you are dishing out the food and trying to find space to put the dirty pots and pans.
 You’ll likely have to run your dishwasher a couple of times.
 Load up your dishwasher prior to your guests arrival with any utensils or bowls that came out during the cooking process.
 If full, run the dishwasher.
 You can empty it out after dinner is over and re-load it again.
 Chances are, you’ll get some help then, too. *wink*

 Wipe Down all Countertops

-You want for people to know you worked hard on that beautiful Thanksgiving spread, but you don’t want them to see your hard work through the crumbs scattered all over your countertops.
-Wipe them dowwwwnnnn.
+You want people to know you worked hard on that beautiful Thanksgiving spread, but you don’t want them to see your hard work through the crumbs scattered all over your countertops.
+Wipe them down.
 Take a wet microfiber cloth and run it across all surfaces.
 The microfiber will catch onto all the food particles and leave you with a kitchen that looks sparkly clean without too much of an effort.

 Last but not least, remember to relax and enjoy the holiday with your family and friends.
 And when its all done, give us a shout to come in and clean up after.
 You deserve it!